-FS - The Wildland Fire Accident Investigation (AI) Process is not applicable to Forest Service accidents.
-The Forest Service's formal Learning Review Processes are the Facilitated Learning Analysis (FLA) which may be used for unintended outcomes of all types and the Coordinated Response Protocol (CRP) reserved for FS employee fatality events.
-Both processes are explicitly non-punitive and must have a
+FS - The Wildland Fire Accident Investigation (AI) Process is not 36 applicable to Forest Service accidents.
+The Forest Service's formal 37 Learning Review Processes are the Facilitated Learning Analysis (FLA) 38 39 which may be used for unintended outcomes of all types and the 40 Coordinated Response Protocol (CRP) reserved for FS employee fatality 41 events.
+Both processes are explicitly non-punitive and must have a 42 delegation signed by a line officer so stating.
+Where appropriate, and for 43 less serious incidents the FS may also use the Rapid Lesson Sharing (RLS)

-- delegation signed by a line officer so stating.
-Where appropriate, and for - less serious incidents the FS may also use the Rapid Lesson Sharing (RLS) - 3 process or other review process such as After Action Reviews which - 4 typically do not have a Line Officer's delegation.
-The FS does not use the - 5 SAI process but may assist other agencies in a SAI for incidents involving - the FS interests or personnel.
-FS Aviation accidents and incidents utilize - 7 the FS Aviation Mishap Investigation process. - 8 Accident investigations and reports should be commensurate with the - 9 complexity and/or severity of the accident and focus on organizational learning - and the prevention of reoccurrence.
-Investigations and reports may range from - large investigation teams producing comprehensive reports to first-level - supervisors initiating investigations and reporting injury/property damage in - 13 agency reporting systems (e.g., SMIS/eSafety).
-Final accident investigation - 14 reports may range between agency-specific accident reports, small one-page - 15 Rapid Lessons Sharing, simple or complex Lessons Learned Review reports, to - extensive investigation reports that follow the same format as a serious accident.
+- process or other review process such as After Action Reviews which - typically do not have a line officer's delegation.
+The FS does not use the - 3 SAI process but may assist other agencies in a SAI for incidents involving - the FS interests or personnel.
+FS Aviation accidents and incidents utilize - 5 the FS Aviation Mishap Investigation process. - 6 Accident investigations and reports should be commensurate with the - 7 complexity and/or severity of the accident and focus on organizational learning - 8 and the prevention of reoccurrence.
+Investigations and reports may range from - 9 large investigation teams producing comprehensive reports to first-level - 10 supervisors initiating investigations and reporting injury/property damage in - agency reporting systems (e.g., SMIS/eSafety).
+Final accident investigation - 12 reports may range between agency-specific accident reports, small one-page - Rapid Lessons Sharing, simple or complex Lessons Learned Review reports, to - extensive investigation reports that follow the same format as a serious accident.

-17 Notification
+15 Notification

-- When an accident occurs, agency notification requirements will be followed. - 19 Notification requirements universally include: - 20 Local dispatch center - 21 Unit Fire Management Officer - 22 Agency Administrator - o OSHA (refer to Chapter 7 for reporting criteria)
+- When an accident occurs, agency notification requirements will be followed. - 17 Notification requirements universally include: - Local dispatch center - Unit fire management officer - 20 Agency administrator - OSHA (refer to chapter 7 for reporting criteria)

-24 Investigation Team Membership
+22 Investigation Team Membership

-- 25 Investigation team membership should be commensurate with the complexity - 26 and/or severity of the accident.
-An investigation team should consist of a team - 27 leader and an adequate number of technical specialists and subject matter - experts.
-For complex investigations, team membership may also include a chief - 29 investigator, a safety advisor/manager, and additional technical specialists, and a - 30 writer/editor.
-Team members may have dual roles (e.g., chief investigator/safety - 31 advisor).
+- 23 Investigation team membership should be commensurate with the complexity - 24 and/or severity of the accident.
+An investigation team should consist of a team - 25 leader and an adequate number of technical specialists and subject matter - experts.
+For complex investigations, team membership may also include a chief - 27 investigator, a safety advisor/manager, and additional technical specialists, and a - 28 writer/editor.
+Team members may have dual roles (e.g., chief investigator/safety - 29 advisor).

-32 Investigation Methodology
+30 Investigation Methodology

-- 33 Accident Investigations (AI) are detailed and methodical efforts to collect and - 34 interpret facts related to an accident and to provide specific recommendations to - 35 prevent recurrence.
-The AI may include the following actions: - Visual inspection of involved site, equipment, or material; - o Detailed analysis of equipment or material, as necessary; - Interviews with involved personnel, witnesses, managers, and other pertinent persons; - Collection and review of written statements; - Review of records, archives, plans, policies, procedures, and other pertinent - 42 documents;
+- 31 Accident investigations (AI) are detailed and methodical efforts to collect and - 32 interpret facts related to an accident and to provide specific recommendations to - 33 prevent recurrence.
+The AI may include the following actions: - Visual inspection of involved site, equipment, or material; - Detailed analysis of equipment or material, as necessary; - Interviews with involved personnel, witnesses, managers, and other pertinent persons; - Collection and review of written statements; - Review of records, archives, plans, policies, procedures, and other pertinent documents; - Consideration of environmental, equipment, material, procedural, and human factors as they related to the incident; and

-- Consideration of environmental, equipment, material, procedural, and human factors as they related to the incident; and - Development of specific findings and related recommendations for the AI report.
+Development of specific findings and related recommendations for the AI report.

-5 Accident Investigation 24- and 72-Hour Reports
+3 Accident Investigation 24- and 72-Hour Reports